Project-Crystalized/knockoff-game/README.md

 3. Jar file will be in `build/libs/`

 Notes:
-1. You will need to enable passive mode in the lobby plugin's config2
+1. You will need to enable passive mode in the lobby plugin's config
 2. You may need a Knockoff compatible map for the plugin to start and work properly.